magenta/magenta/README.md

 You can now train our various models and use them to generate music, audio, and images.
 You can find instructions for each of the models by exploring the [models directory](magenta/models).

-To get started, create your own melodies with TensorFlow using one of the various configurations of our [Melody RNN](magenta/models/melody_rnn) model; a recurrent neural network for predicting melodies.

-## Playing a MIDI Instrument

-After you've trained one of the models above, you can use our [MIDI interface](magenta/interfaces/midi) to play with it interactively.

-We also have created several [demos](https://github.com/tensorflow/magenta-demos) that provide a UI for this interface, making it easier to use (e.g., the browser-based [AI Jam](https://github.com/tensorflow/magenta-demos/tree/master/ai-jam-js)).

 ## Development Environment
 If you want to develop on Magenta, you'll need to set up the full Development Environment.